Antoniowski/tenki/README.md

 ![preview](https://github.com/Antoniowski/tenki/blob/main/tenki_preview.png?raw=true)

-Open-meteo.com  is used as weather API.
+[open-meteo.com](https://open-meteo.com/en/docs)  is used as weather API.
 The version used is the "non-commercial" one, so it is limited to 10000 call a day.
-Same story for the geocoding API that uses geocoding.open-meteo.com.
+Same story for the geocoding API.

 ## Installation
 For now, there is no proper installation method.
 The only way is to compile the program using the following command: